 What Are Driver-Facing Cameras?

 Driver-facing cameras are small cameras that are installed in the cab of a truck.
 They are typically mounted on the dashboard or the windshield and are pointed at the driver.
+These devices are capable of both continuous and event-based recording, depending on company policy.

 Why Do Trucking Companies Use Driver-Facing Cameras?

 In addition to improving safety, driver-facing cameras can also help trucking companies reduce their liability in the event of an accident.
 If an accident occurs, the footage from the camera can be used to determine who was at fault and to defend against any claims of negligence or wrongdoing.
+These cameras also help companies maintain account of driver behavior and ensure transparency between drivers and management.

 What Are Some Concerns About Driver-Facing Cameras?

 Another concern is the potential for the cameras to be used to unfairly target certain drivers.
 For example, if a trucking company has a policy against cell phone use while driving, they may use the cameras to specifically monitor drivers who have been caught using their phones in the past.
 This could lead to discrimination or unfair treatment of certain drivers.
+Additionally, not all footage is ‘covered’ under privacy laws, and some recordings may be required to be disclosed in legal proceedings, raising further concerns about how the footage is handled.

 What Are Some Relevant Laws?

 In addition to federal guidelines, some states have their own laws regarding the use of driver-facing cameras.
 For example, in California, trucking companies are required to provide drivers with a copy of any footage that is used to discipline them.
 They are also required to notify drivers in writing before installing the cameras.
+Certain aspects of footage are covered under state and federal privacy laws.

 How Can Camera Footage Affect A Lawsuit?